What is A Dental Bridge?

 A dental bridge is made of 2 parts – the abutments and the pontic.
 The teeth on either side of the gap usually have crowns as the abutment.
 The pontic serves as an artificial tooth to fill the gap.

 Typically, bridges are made of zirconia-like porcelain, porcelain that has been fused to metal, or a full metallic crown made of noble metals like gold.
-To mimic real teeth, porcelain crowns are shaded to match your natural teeth or enhance your smile especially if it is in the aesthetic zone.
+Porcelain crowns are shaded to match natural tooth colour, particularly when used in visible areas.

 Types of Dental Bridges